University of Arkansas at Pine Bluff

 An 1890 land-grant institution, the University of Arkansas at Pine Bluff (UAPB) is the second-oldest public university and the only public historically black institution in Arkansas.
 The institution’s historic mission is to teach in areas related to agriculture and the mechanical arts, as well as scientific and classical studies and help solve economic, agricultural and other problems in the community, state and region.

-UAPB offers 33 undergraduate and 11 master’s degree programs and a newly added PhD program (Aquaculture/Fisheries) and is home to one of the country’s leading programs in aquaculture and fisheries, which supports Arkansas’s $165 million aquaculture industry.
+UAPB offers 33 undergraduate degrees, 8 master’s degree and a PhD program in Aquaculture/Fisheries that is home to one of the country’s leading programs that also supports Arkansas’s $165 million aquaculture and baitfish industry.
 The university’s bachelor degree program in regulatory science is a designated Center of Excellence by the U.S. Department of Agriculture.
-Other areas of emphasis at UAPB include teacher education, mathematics and science, minority business development and student leadership development.
+Other areas of emphasis at UAPB include teacher education, business development and student leadership development and its NSF funded Science, Technology, Engineering and Math (STEM) Academy.

 Points of Pride

 - Started in 2003, the UAPB STEM Academy is a federally funded program designed to increase the number of minorities and women choosing Science, Technology, Engineering and Mathematics careers.
-The program has a retention rate of 80 percent and offers students international internship opportunities, support for graduate students seeking degrees in STEM areas and partnerships with numerous other institutions.
+The program has a retention rate of more than 80 percent and offers students international internship opportunities, support for graduate students seeking degrees in STEM areas and partnerships with numerous other institutions.
+The STEM Academy and Conference Center is under construction and will be completed by Fall 2014.

 - UAPB has a diverse faculty with more than 60 percent having earned doctoral degrees.
 The university’s 18-to-1 student-to-faculty ratio allows for a learning environment with close interaction between teachers and students.